 - Backup hardware - On-call devices will take over core business functions if your office is struck by disaster

-If you’re unsure which of these solutions is the right fit for your business, sign up for a free network audit.
+If you’re unsure which of these solutions is the right fit for your business, talk to us about a network audit.
 Certified technicians will come to your location and identify inefficiencies that could be corrected with co-location services and outsourced IT support.

 Who should use IaaS?

 Deciding whether or not IaaS is right for you comes down to how much money you spend maintaining IT hardware.
 If you already have a server that requires minimal maintenance and no plans to grow your business, you might be better off sticking with your current system.

 However, from our experience supporting businesses in Hartford, the benefits of IaaS almost always outweigh the costs if you employ more than 35 employees.
 That’s when the scalability and convenience of off-site hardware really pays off, especially in these industries:

 - Healthcare - An MSP’s data center can handle HIPAA requirements for you, including physical and technical safeguards

 - Non-profit - Outsourced IT support is a fixed subscription cost rather than another department with unpredictable needs and expenditures

 - Manufacturing - Hardware efficiency and reliability is built into your service level agreement so you can stay productive around the clock.